keptn/community/community-membership.md

 ### Requirements

-As `Maintainer` has the same requirements as a `subproject Maintainer` but those apply on a global-level.
+As `Maintainer` has the same requirements as a `subproject Maintainer` but those apply on a global level.

 - Deep understanding of the technical goals and direction of the subprojects
 - Deep understanding of the technical domain (specifically the language) of the subprojects